mroswell/voter_poll_join/windows_users.md

 Congratulations!

 If you prefer to use a different tool than Excel to join the two parsed files, feel free.
 Options include Access, MySQL, Postgres, SQLite.
 If you prefer VLOOKUP to INDEX/MATCH in Excel, feel free to implement that.
-In essence, the python script creates parsed files that share a common precinct number, making it a straightforward join.
+In essence, the python script creates parsed files that share a common precinct number, enabling a straightforward join.